If you want a dish that is easily thrown together but still healthy and delicious, give our salmon loaf recipe a try.

 The loaf is fork-tender, moist, and holds together beautifully when cut.
 Every bite is loaded with salmon, aromatic herbs, and the perfect seasonings.

-Is This Salmon Loaf Recipe Healthy?
+Is Salmon Loaf Healthy?

 The short answer is yes, our salmon loaf recipe is healthy.